Set for Life Australia: Complete Guide — Results, Draw Time, Odds & Prizes

 The 2020 Game Redesign

-On 23 March 2020, Set for Life changed from 8-from-37 to 7-from-44.
-A new Division 2 ($5,000/month for 12 months) was added, Division 1 odds improved from 1 in 38,608,020 to 1 in 38,320,568, and a new Division 8 tier was created.
+On 23 March 2020, Set for Life underwent a major redesign, changing from an 8-from-37 format to the current 7-from-44 format.
+A new Division 2 ($5,000/month for 12 months) was added, Division 1 odds improved slightly from 1 in 38,608,020 to 1 in 38,320,568, and a new Division 8 tier was created for more frequent small wins.

 Division 1 Sharing Rules